01 of 13

 A Craft for Your Little Busy Bees

 Looking for a fun craft to do with kids on a lazy afternoon?
 Here's an idea for an adorable bee craft that even little kids can help make.
 With just a few basic materials, you can create these cute busy bees in no time flat.
-Make a bunch and stick them to windows, put them in flower pots or tape them to walls—wherever you want a little cheery bee to add some color and fun!Continue to 2 of 13 below.
+Make a bunch and stick them to windows, put them in flower pots or tape them to walls—wherever you want a cheery little bee to add some color and fun!Continue to 2 of 13 below.

 02 of 13